Blog

 SOC 2 risk assessment identifies the risks to your information assets, assesses their impact, assigns a likelihood of their occurrence, and deploys suitable mitigation measures (SOC 2 controls).

 It is critical in your SOC 2 compliance journey, but it is easier said than done.
 As you would soon realize, the entire exercise is subjective; no two companies would have identical risks.
-Wondering what the requirements for risk assessment for SOC 2 are?
+What are the requirements for risk assessment for SOC 2?

 Automate SOC 2 risk assessment with the help of Sprinto.
 Talk to us now!

 SOC 2 risk assessment is a critical step in your SOC 2 compliance journey.
-In a nutshell, it requires you to identify and assess the impact of the many risks on your business, assign a likelihood of occurrence and impact, and deploy suitable mitigation measures (SOC 2 controls).
+In a nutshell, it requires you to identify and assess the impact of various risks on your business, assign a likelihood of occurrence and potential impact, and deploy suitable mitigation measures (SOC 2 controls).

 It’s easier said than done, however.
 As you would soon realize, the entire exercise is subjective; no two companies would have identical risks.
 Wondering what the requirements for risk assessment for SOC 2 are?